In 2012 HMRC needed to rebuild their vital Trade Tariff system to meet government digital standards and improve usability.

 In three months, we rebuilt the complex tool to help users find the information they need easily.
-It now delivers over 2,000,000 page views a month, and meets all government digital standards.
+We continue to support it, and it now delivers over 2,300,000 page views a month, meeting the government digital standards.

 HMRC manage the Trade Tariff tool - an online service used extensively by companies who import or export goods.
 It supplies vital information such as import duty, VAT rates, restrictions, and licenses required for international trade.